OPINION

 Share on

-Behavior-Driven Development (BDD) is a software development approach that extends the principles of Test-Driven Development (TDD) by putting emphasis on collaboration between team members.
+Behavior-Driven Development (BDD) is a software development approach that extends the principles of Test-Driven Development (TDD) by emphasizing collaboration between team members.

 What is BDD?